Configuration

 2. Add new entries to the custom analyzer.

 On the Analyzer Management page, find the target analyzer and click Entry Management in the Actions column.
-On the Entry Management page, click Add.
-In the Add Intervention Entry panel, enter the Query and Analysis Result, and then click Save.
+Click Add, enter the Query and Analysis Result in the Add Intervention Entry panel, and then click Save.
 Note: Separate the terms in the analysis result with spaces.
 For example, to split "beefjerky" into two terms, enter "beef jerky".

 3. Return to the Basic Configuration page to modify the online application and add the custom analyzer.

-Configure the index schema: Click the Configure button in the upper-right corner to enter edit mode.
-For Analysis Method, select Custom Analyzer and then choose the analyzer you created.
+Click Configure in the upper-right corner to enter edit mode.
+For Analysis Method, select Custom Analyzer and choose the analyzer you created.

 4. Configure incremental data synchronization and automatic deployment for the new version.

-After you finish modifying the index schema, click Next.
-The New Application dialog box appears.
-By default, Yes is selected for both options.
+After modifying the index schema, click Next.
+The New Application dialog box appears with Yes selected for both options by default.
 If you select No:

 -